aaronbloomfield/pdr/labs/lab03/index.md

 Post-lab
 --------

-For the post-lab, you will be implementing your own stack.
+For the post-lab, you will be implementing your own stack and then modifying your postfix calculator to use that stack instead of the STL stack.
 This can be code that you write yourself, or you can re-use your List code from lab 2 (make sure it works before you re-use it, though!).

-You will also have to write up the difficulties.txt file, as described above in the lab procedure section.
+You will also need to write up a difficulties.txt file which contains a paragraph describing any difficulties you encountered getting your code working and what you did to solve them.

 Your stack is only required to implement the four methods as described in the prelab: `push()`, `pop()`, `top()`, and `empty()`.
 It must also have no maximum capacity -- in other words, we should be able to push as many elements as we'd like.